Rohan-Repo/CanTek-SQL-Week/README.md

 In addition to that, we have also used some <b> Advanced </b> SQL Concepts like <b> Common Table Expressions OR String Aggregation Functions like STRING_AGG() and STRING_TO_ARRAY() </b>.

-Thank you https://github.com/tomwillcode For this SQL Data Analysis Project.
+Thank you [ https://github.com/tomwillcode ] and [https://www.cantekcanada.com] For this SQL Data Analysis Project.